The Ridgid Shop Vac WD19560 was in comparison test with three other shop vacuums.

-Ridgid Shop Vac Key Findings
+Ridgid Shop Vac Key Findings in the comparison test

 - Shortening the hose length from 7 feet to 3 feet doubled the material pickup rate for all vacuums.